sarahjadeshu/retail-site/README.md

 >- Customers may browse items via categories, or search/filter for specific items.
 >- Categories are displayed on home page using grid system.
 >- Featured section on home page displays new arrivals and trending items.
->- Filter by price and category.
+>- Products can be filtered by category and/or price.
 >- Sort by price.
 >- Search by name/title.
 (Optional)
 >- Incorporates working shopping cart and check-out system with Stripe.